• Skip to primary navigation

 Stovetop Instructions

 • Melt the butter in a large skillet over medium high heat.
 When it begins to foam, add the onion, celery, and carrots.
-Stir and cook until soft, roughly 7 minutes.
+Add a pinch of salt then reduce heat to medium low.
+Stir and cook until soft.
 Add the garlic and cook for 1 minute, stirring constantly.

 • Sprinkle the thyme, rosemary, and sage onto the veggies.
 Let the spices bloom by stirring constantly for a minute.

-• Reduce the heat to medium, then sprinkle on the flour.
+• Increase the heat to medium, then sprinkle on the flour.
 Whisk until the flour seems cooked, about 3 minutes.
-(You can cook the roux longer, 7 to 10 minutes, if you want a light brown roux.)

 • Whisk in the chicken stock first, and then the whole milk.
 Increase the temperature a tiny bit and let the milk heat up.
 Whisk constantly for a couple of minutes, until the sauce has thickened.